-October 31 is this Sunday.
-And so, instead of scaring yourself by browsing the negative pandemic news, why not do it the old-fashioned way?
-Read about, or even go looking for some actual haunted grounds and spirits.
+It’s time to get spooky!
+So, in honour of Halloween, why not read about or even go looking for some actual haunted grounds and spirits.
 There are a number of haunted places in Wellington that are known for some paranormal activity, so let’s dive into the list and get spooked out, shall we?
-I doubt I’ll be going to sleep after writing this…

 1. Cambridge Hotel

 This spot seems normal enough, but guests have reported some creepy happenings over at the Cambridge Hotel.
 Some have said there is a pressure on their bed when they slept, and others have described a feeling of uneasiness on the staircases, like they were about to be pushed.
 Well, I can’t say I’ll be in a rush to stay the night here.
 Certainly, one of the most haunted places in Wellington.